-- 112. Cl.9 provides that the Human Rights and Equal Opportunity Commission Bill is the "Principal Act" in Part III. - Clause 10 Performance of functions relating to human rights - 113.
-Where HREOC decides not to inquire or to continue to inquire into a privacy complaint because it considers that the subject matter of the complaint could be more effectively or conveniently dealt with by the DPA, HREOC is required to transfer such complaints to the DPA. (proposed new s.20(4A) HREOC Act). - 114.
-When transferring the complaint, HREOC is required to give notice to the complainant of the transfer and to give to the DPA any information or document that relates to the complaint that is in its possession (proposed new s.20(4B) HREOC Act).
+112. Cl.9 provides that the Human Rights and Equal Opportunity Commission Bill is the "Principal Act" in Part III.

+Clause 10 - Performance of functions relating to human rights

+- 113. Where HREOC decides not to inquire or to continue to inquire into a privacy complaint because it considers that the subject matter of the complaint could be more effectively or conveniently dealt with by the DPA, HREOC is required to transfer such complaints to the DPA. (proposed new s.20(4A) of the HREOC Bill). - 114.
+When transferring the complaint, HREOC is required to give notice to the complainant of the transfer and to give to the DPA any information or document that relates to the complaint that is in its possession (proposed new s.20(4B) of the HREOC Bill).